daveism/ncgis-talk-2017-resources/GitHub_step3.md

 ![Fork](https://docs.google.com/uc?id=0BykF_bN9fsvIcFBlR2F4QkQtRUU)

-This will take you to the GitHub Repostory for the Summary Map Viewer.
+This will take you to the GitHub repository for the Summary Map Viewer.

 Fork it.